lambduli/lambduli/README.md

 ### [Minilog](https://github.com/lambduli/minilog) :cherry_blossom:

 Minilog is an implementation of a small relational programming language.
-The main purpose of it is to present a simple abstract machine that can be easily implemented in any language and can serve as an aid when making the intuition about how such a language works.
+The primary purpose of it is to present a simple abstract machine that can be easily implemented in any language and can serve as an aid when making the intuition about how such a language works.

+I have designed the abstract machine and written a description of it for (not only) my students to learn about how such a language works.
+It is meant to inspire and offer a starting point to them should they decide to implement a small subset of Prolog as their course project.

 ```prolog
   plus(z, N, N).
   plus(s(N), M, s(R)) :- plus(N, M, R).